xaviarboykins/Code-Bible/Git/Workflow.md

     git status
     ```

-6. Push the changes to the main branch:
+6. Push the changes for new PR:
     ```sh
-    git push origin main
+    git push origin <featureBranchName>
     ```

 This workflow ensures that changes are isolated to a specific branch until they are ready to be integrated into the main codebase, facilitating better version control and collaboration.